s530479-ShivaKumar/H1BApplications/README.md

 We are going to work on H1B Application records from 2016 to 2017.
 We are going to analyze and find out things like Number of Applications for an Employer.

 ## Data Source
 We are taking H1B Applications dataset which has employer name, Cities,Zip Codes and so on.
 This DataSet had records from 2016 to 2017.
 Dataset is of size 610MB and records from 2016 and 2017.
+Dataset also contains about 15 fields.
 Dataset is a combination of text and numerics, the file extension is .csv and structured
 ### DataSource: https://www.kaggle.com/evangelize/h1b-visa-applications#H1B.csv
 ## The Challenge (Big Data Qualifications)
 1. veracity:  Dataset is trustworthy